I’ve been teaching in China for nearly six years and in that time I’ve met a great many fellow expat teachers from all over the world.

 Are we so lacking in social skills that we can’t bond with anyone?

 I personally don’t think so.

 There are several reasons why expat teachers might be single.
-This article explores some of the main ones, from a man’s perspective.
+This article explores the main ones, from a man’s perspective.

 It’s difficult to meet people from your home country if you’re working abroad, especially if you intend to make a life-long career out of TEFL.